 Emma Sharp has a PhD (2018) from the University of Auckland in food politics.
-She is a Geographer with broad interests in food system sustainability, feminist theory, care, and alternative economies.
-She has a MSc (2004) in glacial geomorphology and has previously worked in government, consultancy, and the 3rd sector internationally on environmental, education and humanitarian issues.
-She is a founding member of the NZ Women and Gender Geographies Research Network (2013 – ), associated Puawai collective, and the Community Economies Research Network (CERN).
-She leads the Critical Food Studies Group hosted at the School of Environment.
-She has two young children.
-More about Emma.
+She is a geographer with broad interests in food system sustainability, feminist theory, care, and alternative economies.
+She has an MSc (2004) in glacial geomorphology and has previously worked in government, consultancy, and the third sector internationally on environmental, education and humanitarian issues.